-brake pads and brake callipers supplied by the manufacturer AP.
-Over the course of the season, three sets of brake discs for the front and the rear may be used per car.
+The DTM vehicles feature a high-performance brake system with alloy brake callipers and ventilated carbon-fibre brake discs at the front and the rear.
+The brake-power distributor can infinitely be adjusted by the driver.
+Over the course of the season, three sets of brake discs and nine sets of brake pads each for the front and the rear may be used per car.

 The only fuel that is allowed to be used is the one stipulated for the respective event (ARAL Ultimate 102).
 The tank capacity amounts to 118 litres.